edaehn/bitsgalore.github.io/_drafts/2021-02-09-four-android-emulators-two-apps.md

 [^11]: But bear in mind I didn't have any physical Android devices available while doing these tests.

 [^12]: This ["Under the hood of Android Emulator"](https://wiki.diebin.at/Under_the_hood_of_Android_Emulator_(appcert).html) Wiki entry shows how QEMU is used within the emulator (note that it hasn't been updated since 2011, so it may be well out of date).

+[^13]: "Camera name 'webcam0' is not found in the list of connected cameras"